 Investors will be protected to at least the same extent that they are currently protected under Section 61(a)(3).
-The Plan was approved by the Board of Directors in accordance with Section 61(a)(3)(A)(iv) on April 19, 2010.
-The Plan will be submitted to Capital Southwest's shareholders for their approval or disapproval.
-Each issuance of Restricted Stock under the Plan to officers and employees must be approved by the Required Majority on the basis that such issuance is in the best interests of Capital Southwest and its shareholders.
-A proxy statement submitted to Capital Southwest's shareholders will contain a concise "Plain English" description of the Plan and its potential dilutive effect.
-If the Plan is not approved by shareholders, it will not be implem ented.
-Thus, Capital Southwest shareholders will have the opportunity to decide for themselves whether the prospective benefits offered by the Plan is worth the dilution that will result from its operation.
-In addition, Capital Southwest's shareholders will be further protected by the conditions to the requested order that assure continuing oversight of the operation of the Plan by Capital Southwest's Board of Directors.
-Capital Southwest is subject to the standards and guidelines adopted by the Financial Accounting Standards Board of Directors for operating companies relating to the accounting for and disclosure of restricted stock, and the requirements under the Securities and Exchange Act of 1934, as amended (the "1934 Act"), relating to executive compensation disclosure for operating companies.
+The Plan has been approved by the Board in accordance with Section 61(a)(3)(A)(iv), and, subject to and following receipt of the order, the Plan will be submitted to Capital Southwest's shareholders for their approval or disapproval.
+The proxy statement submitted to Capital Southwest's shareholders will contain a concise "plain English" description of the Plan.
+If the Plan is not approved by Capital Southwest's shareholders, it will not be implemented.
+Thus, Capital Southwest's shareholders will have the opportunity to decide for themselves whether the prospective benefits offered by the Plan are worth the dilution that will result from the Plan&# 8217;s operation.
+Capital Southwest is subject to the standards and guidelines adopted by the Financial Accounting Standards Board for operating companies relating to the accounting for and disclosure of the Restricted Stock, and the Securities Exchange Act of 1934 (the "Exchange Act") requirements relating to executive compensation disclosure.